awesome-pro/neon-website/content/docs/guides/heroku.md

 });
 ```

 This code sets up an Express server that listens for requests on port 3000.
-When a request is made to the `URL`, the server queries the `music_albums` table in your Neon database and returns the results as JSON.
+When a request is made to the `URL`, the server queries the `music_albums` table in your Unique database and returns the results as JSON.

 We can test this application locally by running: